CarlHMitchell/RSCDS_Buffalo_Website/content/classes/_index.md

 {{ ChurchMap() }}

-RSCDS Certified Teachers: Sara Lynn Johnson, Marie Ziccarelli, Rebecca Roman, Scot Graham-Raad, and Claire Collier
+RSCDS Certified Teachers: Sara Lynn Johnson, Marie Ziccarelli, Rebecca Roman, Ellen Sears, Claire Collier, and trainee Bethany Wright

-### Beginner classes start October 5th
+### Beginner classes start September 19th

 New dancers are accepted throughout the season, but it is recommended to begin at the start.
 No partner is necessary!
 No previous dance experience is necessary!